vacp2p/rfc/content/docs/rfcs/10/README.md

 For an experimental privacy-preserving economic spam protection mechanism, see [17/WAKU2-RLNRELAY](/spec/17).

 See [23/WAKU2-TOPICS](/spec/23) for more information about recommended topic usage.

+# Transports

+Waku v2 is built in top of libp2p, and like libp2p it strives to be transport agnostic.
+We define a set of recommended transports in order to achieve a baseline of interoperability between clients.

+This section describes these recommended transports.

+Waku client implementations SHOULD support the TCP transport.

+Where TCP is supported it MUST be enabled for both dialing and listening, even if other transports are available.

+Waku v2 nodes where the environment do not allow to use TCP directly, MAY use other transports.

+A Waku v2 node SHOULD support secure websockets for bidirectional communication streams, for example in a web browser context.

+A node MAY support unsecure websockets if required by the application or running environment.

 ### Discovery domain